 -

-Customer reviews and testimonials as social proof
+Customer reviews and testimonials that reduce hesitation before purchase

 Once your social channels run smoothly, boost sales by applying ecommerce conversion optimisation to turn more clicks into confident purchases.